napari/napari.github.io/tutorials/fundamentals/installation.md

 napari
 ```

-An empty napari viewer should appear as follows
+An empty napari viewer should appear as follows.

 ![image: An empty napari viewer](../assets/tutorials/launch_cli_empty.png)